Friedrich Spitta: Biography

 He had a keen interest in church music and the revival of liturgical life in German Protestantism.
+He was an associate of the composer, Elias Oechsler due to his interests.
 He revised a communion song from the early Reformation, "Im Frieden dein, o Herre mein".
 Most of his books dealt with the Apostles and the early Christian church.
 In 1896 he became joint editor, with Julius Smend, of the Monatschrift für Gottesdienst und kirchliche Kunst.

 Writings

 Spitta is widely known as the author of a work on the Acts of the Apostles, Die Apostelgeschichte, ihre Quellen and deren geschichtlicher Wert ("Acts of the Apostles, their sources and historical value", 1891).
 His other works include: